 Also, consider a battery’s cranking amps or CA. It pertains to a battery’s ability to start while in a certain climate.
 There are specialized batteries built to withstand harsh driving conditions.

 After finding the right size, look for the battery’s manufacturing date stamp.
 Pick one that is 3 months old or less.
 A battery that is more than six months old tends to die sooner than a fresher battery.
-Although most batteries last for five years, picking a freshly manufactured battery would not hurt.
+Though with the help of an battery reconditioning expert, your dead battery could be functional again.

 There are two types of batteries based on maintenance.
 A sealed type battery requires no maintenance while an unsealed battery needs low maintenance.